February 27, 2020

 In today’s times when research is only limited to publications and books , it would be beneficial if now these researches are converted into products as it will help contribute significantly with the vision of a USD 5 trillion economy by 2025, said Dr Chandra.

-Dr Vishwa Mohan Bansal, Chairman, Education Committee, PHDCCI while presenting the vote of thanks to the eminent speakers on the dais,said that every student should be given an additional skill to make him/her a leader for tomorrow.
+Dr Vishwa Mohan Bansal, Chair, Education Committee, PHDCCI while presenting the vote of thanks to the eminent speakers on the dais,said that every student should be given an additional skill to make him/her a leader for tomorrow.

 Dr Bansal, requested the delegates present at the Summit to come out with implementable ideas on how to move forward in the field of education.